Eligibility for accreditation

 Successful accreditation or re-accreditation is dependent upon community language schools meeting the following criteria:

-(a) The community language school must demonstrate successful operation for twelve months prior to submitting an application for accreditation
+(a) The community language school must demonstrate successful operation for a minimum of twelve months prior to submitting an application for accreditation

 Prior to applying for accreditation for the first time, a community language school must have operated successfully and independently for a minimum of 12 months.
 Schools will be asked to confirm this on the application form.

-In addition schools are required to provide a copy of their organisation’s Certificate of Incorporation or Registration to indicate that the community language school (or the organisation which runs the school) has been incorporated or registered with the relevant body before 31 December of the year prior to submission of an application.
+In addition schools are required to provide a copy of their organisation’s Certificate of Incorporation or Registration to indicate that the community language school (or the organisation which runs the school) has been incorporated or registered with the relevant body before 31 December of the year prior to applying for accreditation.

 (b) The community language school must be not-for-profit

-In order to be eligible for accreditation and therefore funding, the community language school must be not-for-profit (see the evidence section of this site).
+In order to be eligible for accreditation and therefore funding, the community language school must be not-for-profit.

 (c) The community language school must have a minimum of ten eligible students enrolled each year